-- SHORTS-one or two pairs (synthetic fabric if possible). - MASK OR CLOTH FACE COVERING.
+SHORTS-one or two pairs (synthetic fabric if possible).

+- KN95 MASKS (OR BETTER).
 You'll need at least 6, one for each day.
-We'll wear a mask during van rides and some other times when physical distancing cannot be achieved.
-The CDC provides guidelines on homemade face coverings, or you can buy them.
-If you need help obtaining masks, contact us.
-Be sure to try on your masks and practice wearing them.
-If you wear glasses, you will want a mask with a wire nose piece to prevent fogging. - SWIMSUIT.
+We'll wear a mask during van rides and some other times when physical distancing cannot be achieved. - SWIMSUIT.
 Only required for trips with water-based activities (kayaking, SUPing, surfing); optional for hiking-only trips, since you may still have an opportunity to swim for those who are interested. - T-SHIRTS or other lightweight synthetic shirts.
 Bring two or three. - UNDERWEAR.
 Changing each day into clean underwear will help prevent discomfort, yeast infection, and urinary tract infection especially for women.
 Cotton is fine, and may be preferable since it is breathable. - TOWEL.
 There will be showers at the camp. - SPORT SANDALS or TENNIS SHOES for in-camp wear.
 We recommend old nylon tennis shoes or closed-toe sandals (such as Keen brand), which are lightweight and provide maximum foot protection.
 Do not bring open toed sport sandals such as Tevas or Chacos because they don't protect your toes or upper foot from injury (such as stubbing toes into rock). - PERSONAL TOILETRIES.
 These items include toothpaste, toothbrush, contact lens supplies, eyeglasses, shower supplies, and menstrual products.
 Try to find travel-size items and avoid bringing anything in a glass container. - SUNSCREEN AND CHAPSTICK rated at SPF 20 or higher. - MEDICATIONS.
 If you will be on any medication during the trip, please be sure to bring double the amount you need, in two separate containers.
-Inform your trip leader of what you are taking and give them the backup supply in case yours gets lost or wet. - PROOF OF MEDICAL Insurance Card.
+Inform your trip leader of what you are taking and give them the backup supply in case yours gets lost or wet. - PROOF OF MEDICAL INSURANCE CARD.
 If you do not have insurance through Lewis & Clark College, then it is extremely important to bring your medical insurance card.
 Digital versions are OK.
 Don't leave home without it.